ACT I: THE FIRE WITHIN

-Dark clouds rolled in as lightening crackled across the skies of Edenia.
-The clouds shed their rain in a heavy downpour over the landscape, causing flooding in some areas, most notably the village of Drogen, situated at the base of the famous Mount Dragnier.
+Dark clouds rolled in as lightning crackled across the skies of Edenia.
+The clouds shed their rain in a heavy downpour over the landscape, causing sporadic flooding throughout the area, most notably the village of Drogen which was situated at the base of the famous Mount Dragnier.

-The mountain and its adjacent village were named after a great war between the human race and the dragons, who were little more than savage beasts at the time.
-The climax of the war took place in that very region millennia earlier, though devastation caused by their fighting still scarred the landscape.
+The mountain and its adjacent village were named, ages ago, after a great war that took place between the human race and the dragons, which were little more than savage beasts at the time.
+The climax of the war took place in that very region millennia earlier, though devastation caused by their fighting had still scarred the landscape.

-Suddenly, a fully grown gray dragon bellowed its fearsome roar atop Mt.
+Out of nowhere, a fully grown gray dragon bellowed its fearsome roar atop Mt.
 Dragnier and took to the skies.
 It tore through the clouds leaving only wisps in its wake.
-The dragon descended upon the village of Drogon and, at that moment, a young man in his early teenage years watched in awe as the elder wyrm opened its mouth and he could see its flames begin to crackle out of its maw.
+The dragon descended upon the village of Drogen and, at that moment, a young man in his early teenage years watched in awe as the elder wyrm opened its mouth and he could see its flames begin to crackle out of its maw.

-He braced himself for his death by a breath of fire, but instead the flames passed through him, warming him to his core.
+He braced himself for his death, waiting to be consumed by a breath of fire, but instead the flames passed through him, warming him to his core.
 He felt strangely at peace as it happened, and he found himself embracing his end.

 "Arise young one," he heard the dragon speak.
 Reality began to blur as the blue haired boy began to char under the intense heat, yet he continued to feel no pain as his skin blackened and cracked.

 The long face of the dragon began to shrink and reshape itself.
 The body, as well, took a new form - a much more familiar one.
-The face rounded and sprouted something similar to ears, then the amorphous dragons color became a shiny jet black.
-The tail disappeared into the dragon's body.
-Its teeth lost their keen edge and it began to grow long locks of hair.
-Blue hair.
+The face rounded and sprouted something similar to ears, then the amorphous dragon's color faded from gray to a shiny jet black.
+The tail disappeared into the dragon's body, if it could even be called a body then.
+Its teeth lost their keen edge.
+It's head began to grow long locks of gray hair that soon seemed to gain some life.
+The hair became a lack-luster bluish gray.

 "You'll perish if you don't wake up!" the dragon roared.

 "Grandmother?" he called out to his ancestor, who shared the same blue hair, groggily.
+Though her hair had most likely once shared their families most characteristic trait, it had bled out in time seeming to have faded for the most part.
 At sixty two years old, she had dedicated her life to the calling of Saint Eva and had since proven to be among the most gifted in the divine arts during her apprenticeship.
 Lately, however, it would seem her age had begun to catch up with her.
 "What is it?
 It's the middle of the ni..."

 She covered her grandson's mouth, pressing her pointer finger to her lips to signal him to be quiet.
 She tip-toed to Ryu's dresser and quickly grabbed an outfit, tossing it on top of him.
 He threw the tattered robes on hastily, and slid into his wooden sandals on the side of the bed.